-Helping children and teens cope with disaster
+Helping children and teens cope with stressful public events

 Your younger child might show fear or worry by: